bzsklvnt/remix-auth-microsoft/README.md

 # MicrosoftStrategy for [Remix](https://remix.run/) using [Remix-Auth](https://github.com/sergiodxa/remix-auth)

+## Attribution and Acknowledgments
+This project is a fork of [remix-auth-microsoft](https://github.com/juhanakristian/remix-auth-microsoft) by [juhanakristian](https://github.com/juhanakristian).
+We are immensely grateful to the original authors for their hard work and dedication in creating a foundation that has inspired our version.
+Our modifications and extensions are built upon the robust groundwork they established.

+For details about the original project and its features, please visit the Original Repository.

+We aim to respect the original vision while also adding our unique contributions, which are documented in our changelog and release notes.
+Our project follows the licensing terms set forth in the original, adhering to the principles of open-source collaboration and mutual respect for the creators' efforts.

+We encourage users and contributors to also explore the original repository to understand the origins of this project and appreciate the collective effort involved in its ongoing development.

+In this version we aimed to make changes, so that this project is compatible with @remix-run/server-runtime v2 >.

 The Microsoft strategy is used to authenticate users against an account on [Microsoft Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/develop/) using [Remix-Auth](https://github.com/sergiodxa/remix-auth).
 This can be a work/school account or a personal Microsoft account, like Skype, Xbox and Outlook.com.
 It extends the OAuth2Strategy.